miraland-labs/solarti-program-library/docs/src/stake-pool/quickstart.md

 - [Install the Solana Tools](https://docs.solana.com/cli/install-solana-cli-tools)
 - [Install the Stake Pool CLI](cli.md)

-You must also have an account with SOL.
+You must also have an account with MLN.
 The guide will assume that you are using the default keypair created at the default location using `solana-keygen new`.
 Note that it is possible to override the default keypair with every command if needed.

-If you are running on localhost using `solana-test-validator`, the default keypair will automatically start with 500,000,000 SOL.
+If you are running on localhost using `solana-test-validator`, the default keypair will automatically start with 500,000,000 MLN.

 If you are running on devnet or testnet, you can airdrop funds using `solana airdrop 1`.